Daniel-J-Stevens/ubc-kcds_data-science-toolbox_capstone-project/van-trees_book/docs/analysis_intro.md

 The urban forest plays one of many key roles in the City of Vancouver's climate adaptation strategy.
 Trees in the urban environment mitigate the urban heat island effect which is an increase in temperature in urban areas due to lower tree canopy cover and a high density of heat-absorbing structures such as roads and buildings [](urban-forest-strategy-2018).
 Approximately 30% of the Vancouver tree population consisted of street trees at the time of the adoption of the Urban Forest Plan in 2014 [](urban-forest-strategy-2018).
 As such, street trees are central to the urban forest and play an important role in its effort to aid in climate change adaptation.

 Understanding the composition of the Vancouver street tree population is vital to its stewardship.
 We will examine the street tree population through importance value, which is a calculation that takes into account both abundance and size (in the form of dominance) when determining a group's contribution to the overall population, as used by McPherson and Rowntree [](mcpherson-1989) in their characterization of various street tree populations at the species level.
-We will apply the following formulas at the genus level to the Vancouver street tree population:
+We will apply the following equations at the genus level to the Vancouver street tree population:

+(importance-formulas)=
+## Equations

 ```{math}
 :label: relative_abundance_analysis